yowainwright/yowainwright.github.io/src/pages/2016-07-31-css-content-margins.md

 	}
 ```

-Finally, my perferred approach is to set the margins of properties only once & resetting the preferred width of elements based on the viewport size.
+Finally, my preferred approach is to set the margins of properties only once & resetting the preferred width of elements based on the viewport size.
 I do this with calc.
 It works great.
 So for a mobile view I have the width set to `calc(100% - 2rem)` which tells the browser make this element 100% of the viewport width with a margin of 1 on either side.
 You'll find in this approach that the content is always centered & that elements with of 100% can be centered as well.

 I hope you've found this post to be informative.
 Please comment below if you disagree, feel I could've been more clear or have other opinions.